cortexproject/cortex/docs/configuration/config-file-reference.md

   # slowed down.
   # CLI flag: -ingester.readiness-check-ring-health
   [readiness_check_ring_health: <boolean> | default = true]

-# Number of times to try and transfer chunks before falling back to flushing.
-# Negative value or zero disables hand-over.
-This feature is supported only by
-# the chunks storage.
-# CLI flag: -ingester.max-transfer-retries
-[max_transfer_retries: <int> | default = 10]

 # Period with which to attempt to flush chunks.
 # CLI flag: -ingester.flush-period